MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * The successfully hashed block is considered a correct and valid proof of computational work.

-* An alternative to this system is called Proof-Of-Stake.
+* An alternative to this system is called Proof-of-Stake.

 ### Proof-of-Stake